recitativo/playbooks/kubeadm/README.md

 This manifest is downloaded from `https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/static/provider/baremetal/deploy.yaml` and added `nodePort: 30080` and `nodePort: 30443` for its service.

-Deploy ingress object from `sample/nginx-ingress.yaml`
+Deploy ingress object from `sample/nginx-ingress.yaml` If you set sub-path into `spec.rules.http.paths.path`, e.g. as `/test`, you need to construct same directory structure in the pod's volume.

 To access nginx service using donamin name, add record into `/etc/hosts` in your local machine.
 ```